Weight calculation (window)

 Ignore quantity when calcualting packages

-Select whether Opter should take into account, or disregard, the number of packages shown in column Quantity in section Packages when calculating the pricing weight:
+Select whether Opter should take into account, or disregard, the number of packages shown in column Quantity on the package line in the order reception when calculating the pricing weight:

-: Opter does not take the number of parcels into account when calculating the weight for pricing purposes.
+: Opter does not take into account the number of packages on the package line when calculating the pricing weight.

 Select this option if you want to be able to enter, for example, ‘10 parcels weighing a total of 50 kg’ on a parcel line, but do not want the value in column Weight (or more) to be multiplied by the value in column Quantity (as this would result in a total of 10 × 50 kg = 500 kg).

-: Opter takes the number of parcels into account when calculating the weight for pricing purposes.
+: Opter takes the number of packages into account when calculating the weighting for pricing.

 Select this option if you want to be able to enter, for example, ‘10 parcels of 5 kg each’ on a parcel line and have the weight calculation total this as 10 × 5 kg = 50 kg.

-If you do not display the Quantity column under Packages and instead display each consignment on a separate line, it does not matter what setting this tick box has.
-Opter does the weight calculation based on there being one package per row.
+If you do not display the Quantity column under Packages and instead show each consignment on a separate line, it does not matter what setting this tick box has.
+Opter performs the weight calculation on the basis that there is one parcel per row.

 Aggregate package pricing weights

-The default handling is that Opter sums all dimensions on the order, one by one.
-For example, all load metres for all packages on an order are added together in one total.
+By default, Opter totals all dimensions on the order individually.
+For example, all load metres for all packages in an order are added together to give a total.

-If you work a lot with packages that have mixed units (e.g. some have volume or load metres, others do not), you can tick the checkbox Aggregate package pricing weights to get a correct pricing weight.
+If you frequently handle consignments containing a mix of units (e.g. some with volume or load metre measurements, others without), you can tick box Aggregate package pricing weights to ensure the weight used for pricing is correct.

-: The pricing weight is calculated separately for each package, then these separate pricing weights are totalled.
+: The pricing weight is calculated separately for each parcel; these individual pricing weights are then totalled.

-: All dimensions present on the order are totalled separately.
+: All dimensions specified in the order are totalled separately.

 Example

-This is how Opter calculates the pricing weight depending on the checkbox setting:
+This is how Opter calculates the pricing weighting depending on the setting of the tick box:

 • Aggregate package pricing weights

-Orders summarise the dimensions as usual, it will then be:
+The order summarises the dimensions as usual, so it becomes:

 70 + 200 kg = 270 kg